apcamargo/bioinformatics-snakemake-pipelines/genome-ani-leiden-clustering-pipeline/README.md

 # genome-ani-leiden-clustering-pipeline

 Computes *genome-wise* ANI from input FASTA files, clusters the genomes, and writes cluster representatives.
+The ANI computation is performed using code based on [a script](https://bitbucket.org/berkeleylab/checkv/src/master/) written by Stephen Nayfach.

 ```
 # Run the ANI-based dereplication with default parameters